 Shortly after Jewel was born, the family moved to Anchorage.
 She was discovered in 1993 at the coffee shop where she performed every Thursday while living in her van.
 Two years later, she launched her debut album under Atlantic Records and sold over 12 million copies in the United States alone.

 Lynda Carter is best known as the actress who played Wonder Woman in the 70s.
 After 41 years, fans still love her cameos in superhero movies or series.
 Lynda Carter was honored by DC Comics in a publication for their 50th anniversary, naming Carter as one of the “Fifty Who Made DC Great.”

 4. Arkansas’ Billy Bob Thornton

 Billy Bob Thornton was born in Hot Springs, Arkansas.
 Thornton had dreams of becoming an actor and musician and moved to Los Angeles like many others before him.
-However, his luck came in a small piece of advice to consider becoming a screenwriter instead.
+However, his luck came with a small piece of advice to consider becoming a screenwriter instead.

 Thornton managed to start his career as an actor, but his 1996 screenplay for an independent film called Sling Blade made him a household name.
-He never forgot his love for music, and with his band, The Boxmasters released 10 albums to date.
+He never forgot his love for music, and his band, The Boxmasters released 10 albums to date.

 5. California’s Gwen Stefani

 The lead singer of the ska-punk rock band No Doubt brought Southern California cool to the masses.
 Her eclectic style and 20-year career continue with solo albums, collaborations with husband Blake Shelton, and replacing Adam Levine as a featured coach on The Voice.